Voice Antispoofing Challenges: Goals, Milestones & Results

 The fourth challenge focused on LA and PA scenarios, as well as on Speech Deepfakes (DFs), which are highly realistic copies of real people’s voices.
 Therefore, the dataset was extended with the counterfeit voice samples created with deep learning.
 Additionally, the 2021 contest was more stimulating, as its datasets contained more telephony artifacts, noises, reverberation types, etc.

 In Logical Access, the best system was B03, which gave a minimal Detection Cost Function for the Tandem (t-DCF) of 0.3445.
 In Physical Access, the best result belonged to the B01 system and exhibited a minimum t-DCF of 0.9434.
 In Deepfake, the best performance was 22.38% EER demonstrated by B04.

 The Speaker Antispoofing Competition was hosted in 2016 and primarily focused on the replay attacks when a pre-recorded voice sample is being replayed to the microphone of a verification system.

 The competition’s dataset involved two attack variations that can be described as ‘unknown’:

 - Second case.
-The original audios were replayed to a smartphone to simulate a situation when the digital voice recordings are simply stolen.
+The original audios were replayed to a smartphone to simulate a situation when the digital voice recordings are stolen.

-The detection know-hows included various methods: cepstral mean and variance normalization (CMVN), Deep Neural Networks, Bidirectional Long Short-Term Memory (BLSTM), Mel-frequency cepstral coefficients (MFCCs) for extracting speech signal features, etc.
+Detection techniques included various methods: cepstral mean and variance normalization (CMVN), Deep Neural Networks, Bidirectional Long Short-Term Memory (BLSTM), Mel-frequency cepstral coefficients (MFCCs) for extracting speech signal features, etc.